CHALLENGE FATE AND FIND YOUR FORTUNE!

 The Crimson Casino

-Diabolos Goblet W30 #35
+Located on Diabolos Goblet W30 #35

 General Rules

 All bets are handled in game using gil and only gil.
 Bets must be placed before a player can roll.
 Minimum bet is 10,000 gil unless otherwise stated.
-Maximum bet is normally 1 million gil, though this limit is increased during the final rounds of play and sometimes during events as needed.Players are generally asked as a courtesy to join the party that the Dealer is in and use party chat to make dice rolls.
+Maximum bet is normally 1 million gil, though this limit is increased during the final rounds of play and/or as needed.During the current season, from 9pm to the evening's finale, the max bet is raised to 2 million gil.Players may be asked as a courtesy to join the party that the Dealer is in and use party chat to make dice rolls.
 This helps reduce the amount of text that other workers and visitors see while they're conversing.
-The Dealer may allow rolls outside of party at their discretion.The Crimson Casino tries to make your time memorable by offering unique events and mechanics throughout the night, such as Fate Tokens, Deathroll Halftime and our evening's Finale!
+Should roleplay conversation be minimal, rolls will be kept out of party using /random.The Crimson Casino tries to make your time memorable by offering unique events and mechanics throughout the night, such as Fate Tokens, Deathroll Halftime and our evening's Finale!

 Games